HarunMbaabu/Lux-Voting-System/README.md

 # Lux voting system

-## This is a online voting system developed in Flask and Reactjs
+## This is a online voting system developed in Flask and Reactjs.
-##live preview Heroku

 Have you need Reactjs and flask(python) skills.